DhanushIndrakumar/Customer-Portal/README.md

 + The app will start running at http://localhost:2000/**

-+ .Since the port is set to localhost:2000 and the user is free to change the port if they wish.
++ Since the port is set to localhost:2000 and the user is free to change the port if they wish.

 **4. Explore Rest APIs **